randa-mu/drand-sdk/README.md

 **Common between both options**
 To pick an element, we use the aforementioned DST to generate a number within the $[0, n)$ range where $n$ is the length of the array.
 This follows the algorithm used to generate an integer within a range.

+### Pick Multiple Elements
+TODO: Decide on the exact specification.

 # Test Vectors